kupresanin99/Project423/README.md

 1.3.a.
 Learn from instructors how to run things on cloud (5 days).

 1.4.a.
+Learn pytest (1/4 day).
+1.4.b.
+Write tests (1/4 day).

+1.5.a.
 Learn from instructors how to run things automatically (bash scripts, e.g.) (2 days).

-1.5.a.
+1.6.a.
 Learn from instructors how to create working web app (3 days).

 2.1.a.
 Daily tracking of model performance / gambling wins (1 hour / day).

 2.2.a.
 Adding additional variables to the model for performance improvement (placeholder, not sure if time) (icebox).

-3.1.a.
-Develop testing, logging, QA skills (5 days).

-3.2.a.
-Work with Max to gain skills (ongoing).